neilmunday/slurm-mail/tests/integration/README.md

-# Tests
+# Integration Tests

 ## Introduction

-The tests directory contains an automated test harness for Slurm-Mail.
-It makes use of https://github.com/neilmunday/rocky8-slurm to create a container to run the tests under.
+The `tests/integration` directory contains an automated test harness for Slurm-Mail.
+It makes use of https://github.com/neilmunday/rocky8-slurm to create a container to run the integration tests under.

 ## Adding new Slurm version support